-In our faculty, 21 lecturers and a constantly growing number of researchers teach and carry out research in the fields of agricultural science, environmental management, mechanical and industrial engineering, energy, logistics and production and basic sciences.
+In our faculty, 25 lecturers and a constantly growing number of researchers teach and carry out research in the fields of agricultural science, environmental management, mechanical and industrial engineering, energy, logistics and production, automation and basic sciences.

 Sustainability and interdisciplinarity constitute the starting point for the solution of complex issues related to the exploitation of mountain territories and the fields of energy efficiency, food production and food quality control as well as innovation in industrial processes and products.

 The more than 300 students enrolled at our faculty can rely on an ideal study context thanks to direct and constant interaction with their lecturers and excellent facilities (labs, classrooms, library).
 The opportunity to take part in exchange and international cooperation programmes with universities all over the world offers students, researchers and lecturers the ideal context to pursue their professional and education goals in academia.

 The faculty ranked among the top 250 in the 2019 Times Higher Education Engineering and Technology subject ranking.

 The research carried out within the Faculty focuses on the fields of energy efficiency, industrial innovation, automation as well as mountain-specific technology and food science and technology.
 After the summer of 2015, we have inaugurated two new research labs specifically designed for research in the fields of food technology and energy production, while the two existing labs - those for mountain-specific technology and the CasaClima Master Degree - have been upgraded with state-of-the-art equipment.
 The faculty is equipped with 16 labs in total and one team of junior researchers currently works on key topics relevant to the economy of South Tyrol.

 Teaching and research carried out in our Faculty do not involve types of animal testing forbidden by Italian law.